 Booking on Aggregator Websites

 So should you use aggregator sites?
-Absolutely.
-They are the first place you should look for a cruise.
+We think so as they can help you look at every cruise available to find one that fits.
 Smart cruise shoppers use them to look at all their options and see what sort of incentives they have for booking through their site.

 In addition to the large cruise aggregators, there are a number of smaller websites focused solely on cruises.